-It is possible to avoid the necessity of guardianship through proper Florida estate planning.
+It is possible to avoid the necessity of guardianship through proper Florida estate planning and less restrictive alternatives.
 A good estate plan will include the following:

 (i) Durable Power of Attorney;